The place where I walk by the ocean, is locally called

 directly over my head - but I must not have thought that too strongly because

-to the ocean.
+bluff to the ocean.
 There was an otter yelling.
-Making this loud squawking
+Making this loud

-sound.
-It quickly became apparent to me that it was a mother otter
+squawking sound.
+It quickly became apparent to me that it was a mother

-who had lost sight of her baby.
-She was pushing herself as far
+otter who had lost sight of her baby.
+She was pushing herself

-up out of the water as possible, looking around wildly - yelling at the top
+as far up out of the water as possible, looking around wildly - yelling at

 You could see her anxiety and that panic was setting in as she